Kangaroo care: Scientific documentation of benefits

-In 2016 a Cochrane review, "Kangaroo mother care to reduce morbidity and mortality in low birthweight infants", was published bringing together data from 21 studies including 3042 low birth-weight babies (less than 1500 g at birth).
+In 2016, a Cochrane review, "Kangaroo mother care to reduce morbidity and mortality in low birthweight infants", was published bringing together data from 21 studies including 3,042 LBW babies (less than 1500 g at birth).
 This review showed that babies receiving kangaroo care had a reduced risk of death, hospital-acquired infection, and low body temperature (hypothermia); was also associated with increased weight gain, growth in length, and rates of breastfeeding.

-Pre-term and low-birth-weight infants
+Preterm and LBW infants

-Kangaroo care "is an effective and safe alternative to conventional neonatal care for LBW infants, mainly in resource-limited countries."
-Kangaroo Mother Care reduces mortality, and also morbidity in resource limited settings, though further studies are needed.
+Kangaroo care "is an effective and safe alternative to conventional neonatal care for LBW infants, mainly in resource-limited countries".
+KMC reduces mortality, and also morbidity in resource limited settings, though further studies are needed.

-Kangaroo care arguably offers the most benefits for pre-term and low-birth-weight infants, who experience more normalized temperature, heart rate, and respiratory rate, increased weight gain, and fewer hospital-acquired infections.
+Kangaroo care arguably offers the most benefits for preterm and LBW infants, who experience more normalized temperature, heart rate, and respiratory rate, increased weight gain, and fewer hospital-acquired infections.
 Additionally, studies suggest that preterm infants who experience kangaroo care have improved cognitive development, decreased stress levels, reduced pain responses, normalized growth, and positive effects on motor development.
-Kangaroo care also helps to improve sleep patterns of infants, and may be a good intervention for colic.
-Earlier discharge from hospital is also a possible outcome Finally, kangaroo care helps to promote frequent breastfeeding, and can enhance mother-infant bonding.
+Kangaroo care also helps to improve sleep patterns of infants and may be a good intervention for colic.
+Earlier discharge from hospital is also a possible outcome Finally, kangaroo care helps to promote frequent breastfeeding and can enhance mother–infant bonding.
 Evidence from a recent systematic review supports the use of kangaroo mother care as a substitute for conventional neonatal care in settings where resources are limited.

 For parents

 Kangaroo care is beneficial for parents because it promotes attachment and bonding, improves parental confidence, and helps to promote increased milk production and breastfeeding success.

 A 2017 study found that the psychological benefits of kangaroo care for parents of preterm infants are fairly extensive.
 Research shows that the use of kangaroo care is linked to lower parental anxiety levels.
-It was shown to decrease anxiety scores in both mothers and fathers, unrelated to parents’ marital status.
+It was shown to decrease anxiety scores in both mothers and fathers, unrelated to parents' marital status.
 Kangaroo care has also been shown to lead to greater confidence in parenting skills.
 Parents who used kangaroo care displayed higher confidence in their ability to care for their child.
 It has been shown to positively impact breastfeeding as well, with mothers producing larger amounts of milk for longer periods of time.

 For fathers

-Both preterm and full term infants benefit from skin to skin contact (SSC) for the first few weeks of life with the baby's father as well.
-The new baby is familiar with the father's voice and it is believed that contact with the father helps the infant to stabilize and promotes father to infant bonding.
-If the infant's mother had a caesarean birth, the father can hold their baby in skin-to-skin contact while the mother recovers from the anesthetic.
+Both preterm and full term infants benefit from SSC for the first few weeks of life with the baby's father as well.
+The new baby is familiar with the father's voice, and it is believed that contact with the father helps the infant to stabilize and promotes father to infant bonding.
+If the infant's mother had a caesarean birth, the father can hold their baby in SSC while the mother recovers from the anesthetic.

-A 2016 study looked at international literature reviews of early (SSC) benefits for infants and fathers.
+A 2016 study looked at international literature reviews of early SSC benefits for infants and fathers.
 Their findings for infants included: